Leonard Fenton: Career

 His career in acting spanned over sixty years.
 One of his earliest acting breaks came when he was offered a role by Orson Welles in his play Chimes at Midnight.
 Subsequent acting credits include: Studio Four (1962); Colditz (1974); Secret Army (1977); Z-Cars (1978); Play for Today (1981); Auf Wiedersehen, Pet (1983), and Shine on Harvey Moon (1982), where he played the Austrian Jew, Erich Gottlieb.
 In the theatre, Fenton played the role of Willie to Billie Whitelaw’s Winnie in Samuel Beckett’s Happy Days at the Royal Court Theatre in 1979, directed by Beckett himself.

-Fenton was best known for playing Dr. Harold Legg, one of the original characters in the BBC soap opera, EastEnders.
+Fenton was best known for playing Harold Legg, one of the original characters in the BBC soap opera, EastEnders.
 The character appeared from the show's inception in 1985 until 1997, returning for brief stints in 2000, 2004, 2007 and 2018 until 2019.
 The character was originally one of the main focal points of the programme, but after 1989 he became less central.
 After the character's retirement in 1997, Fenton's appearances in EastEnders were infrequent.
 He made a single appearance in 2004 at the funeral of Mark Fowler, and in June 2007 to counsel Dot Branning regarding her concerns about Romanian 'foundling' baby, Tomas.

 Fenton's subsequent television credits included Rumpole of the Bailey; So You Think You've Got Troubles (1991); Love Hurts (1993) and The Bill (1985; 2001; 2005), among others.
 In the West End, he performed in two productions by Lindsay Anderson, Anton Chekhov's The Seagull and Ben Travers' last play, The Bed Before Yesterday.
 He performed in many radio plays, including The Hobbit as the Elvenking, and The Lord of the Rings as Daddy Twofoot, both for BBC Radio 4.
 Amongst Fenton's other broadcasting work was the BBC webcast of the Doctor Who story Death Comes to Time.
 On 17 February 2006, he made a personal appearance on the Channel 4 entertainment show, The Friday Night Project.
 His film credits included roles in Up the Creek (1958), The Devil-Ship Pirates (1964), Robin Hood Junior (1975), Give My Regards to Broad Street (1984), Morons from Outer Space (1985), and the British horror movie The Zombie Diaries (2006).

 In December 2004, at the age of 78, Fenton made his directorial debut with After Chekhov, written by four contemporary writers Allen Drury, Martin Jago, Andrew Neil and Olwen Wymark in the 100th anniversary year of Chekhov's death.
 The piece, produced by Little London Theatre Company was performed in the Soho Theatre Studio.
 In 2012 and again in 2013, Fenton appeared in a production of Cross Purpose, directed by Stephen Whitson at the King's Head Theatre, London.

 On 25 July 2018, it was confirmed that Fenton would reprise his role as Dr. Harold Legg in EastEnders in late 2018.
 This stint lasted until 15 February 2019, when the character died after a long battle with pancreatic cancer.